Local-global principles for norm one tori over semi-global fields: Introduction

-\begin{theorem} Let $K$ be a complete discretely valued field with residue field $\kappa$ and $F$ be the function field of a curve over $K.$ Let $\XX$ be a regular proper model of $F$ with reduced special fibre $X$ a union of regular curves with normal crossings.
+\begin{theorem} Let $K$ be a complete discretely valued field with residue field $\kappa$ and $F$ be the function field of a smooth, projective, geometrically integral curve over $K.$ Let $\XX$ be a regular proper model of $F$ with reduced special fibre $X$ a union of regular curves with normal crossings.
 Let $L/F$ be a Galois extension over $F$ of degree $n$ with Galois group $G$.
-Suppose that $\kappa$ is either a finite field or an algebraically closed field, $n$ is coprime to char$(\kappa)$ and $K$ contains a primitive $n^{\rm th}$ root of unity.
-If the graph associated to $\XX$ is a tree, then an element $\lambda \in F$ is a norm from the extension $L/F$ if and only if $\lambda$ is a norm from the extensions $L \otimes_F F_\nu/F_\nu$ for all $\nu \in \Omega_F$. \end{theorem} In fact one can restrict to divisorial discrete valuations in the above theorem.
+Suppose that the graph associated to $\XX$ is a tree and $\kappa$ is one of the following:\\